-I like making this simple dish with brown rice, since it can be cooked together with the lentils.
-It’s such an appetizing dish — even if, admittedly, it isn’t the prettiest.
+Though not traditional, I like making this simple dish with brown rice, since it can be cooked together with the lentils.
+It’s such an appetizing dish.
+It isn’t the most colorful, which is easily remedied by serving it with a colorful salad.

 A bit of background on Mujaddara

 Mujaddara is alternatively transliterated as mujaddarah, mjeddrah, mujadara and at least half a dozen other variants.
-The recipe dates back at least to the 13th century as a mainstay in Middle Eastern cuisine.
+The recipe dates back at least to the 13th century, when its origins can be traced to an Iraqi cookbook.
+Today, it’s most closely associated with Lebanese cuisine.

 The combination of rice and lentils is so beloved that variations have spread to other parts of the Asian continent.
 In Iran, there’s the beautifully spiced Adas Polow, and in Indian cuisine, there’s a variant called khichdi.